XanaCo/Xanaco/README.md

 I’m a former landscape architect turned software developer.

-After completing the core training at [42Paris](https://42.fr/), I've gained a solid foundation in full-stack development, and I'm continuing to expand my skills, particularly in Unity and C#.
-My projects range from web applications to interactive experiences, and I’m passionate about merging my architectural background with my growing development skills to create innovative digital worlds.
+After completing the core training at [42Paris](https://42.fr/), I've gained a solid foundation in full-stack development, and I'm continuing to expand my skills, particularly in Unity/Unreal.
+My projects range from web applications, games to interactive experiences, and I’m passionate about merging my architectural background with my growing development skills to create innovative digital worlds.

 <!-- * :rocket:  Currently developing Unity projects at **42**
 * :herb:  Landscape Designer